ddecarle/eeb462-2024/LAB1_characterMatrices.md

 cat extraMammals.fasta >> 18s.fasta
 ```

-5. Using grep as indicated above, ensure that “18s.fasta” now contains all 21 sequences for 18S.
+5. Using grep as indicated above, ensure that “18s.fasta” now contains all the correct number of sequences for 18S.

 6. Once you have confirmed that this is the case, delete “extraMammals.fasta”: